 The graduate programs in the Department of Psychological Counseling aim to develop mental health professionals who can effectively address issues of wellness, personal growth, and pathology for the benefit of a diverse population of clients.
 Graduates will be able to reach clients by applying principles in:

-The department offers three unique graduate degree options:
+The department offers four unique graduate degree options:

 These programs satisfy academic requirements for the LPC and LCADC by providing course work in the core areas required for licensure.
 Our graduates are expected to contribute to and be leaders in their field through practice, education, and professional excellence.